An unfinished list of ventures in journalism you should be watching (and why)

 What?
 Copenhagen based publisher of journalistic singles, texts that are longer than articles but shorter than books.

 Why?
 Is extralongform the kind of journalism that can be sold in the digital age, by breaking into the non-fiction book market? «Zetland live» is a experiement to create a «live magazine» that only exists on stage.

 Now, add yours.

 This list has received way more attention than I had anticipated and I’ve received tons of suggestions for ventures to be added.
-While I’m still sifting through them and making up my mind about them, here’s a list of the ones I’m currently considering.
+Here are those I’m currently considering, but haven’t made up my mind about.

 If you liked this article, you might also be interested in this:

 - The end of journalism in the digital age.
 My optimistic Tumblr.